dotnet/csharplang/proposals/extensions.md

 ## Nullability

+TODO2 Open question on top-level nullability on underlying type.
 TODO2 disallow nullable annotation on base extension?
 Or at least need to clarify what `Extension?` means in various scenarios.

 ## Compat breaks